Fire Retardant

 Swamp Cypress Taxodium distichum

-An unusual conifer that is not evergreen but loses its leaves after turning a brazen red/orange and grows so close to sea level in Florida that it spends so much of the year inundated by semi-estuarine water that it produces roots that grow above the ground so that it can breathe.
-A splendid specimen tree for water features.
-Up to 25m
+10-12m exceptionally 20m.* An unusual long living conifer that is not evergreen but loses its leaves in winter after turning a brazen red/orange.
+They grow so close to sea level in Florida that they spends so much of the year inundated by semi-estuarine water that See more →

 Chinese Elm